-Outgoing BVCI=0 or BVCI=1 NS-SDUs, or SNS PDUs shall be sent to a remote IP endpoint according to the signalling weight assigned by the peer NSE.
+Outgoing BVCI=0 NS-SDUs, or SNS PDUs shall be sent to a remote IP endpoint according to the signalling weight assigned by the peer NSE.
 The sending NSE shall distribute these messages in equal proportion to the signalling weights assigned to the peer NSE's IP endpoints.
-The sending NSE may send the BVCI=0 or BVCI=1 NS-SDUs and all SNS PDUs from any IP endpoint.
+The sending NSE may send the BVCI=0 NS-SDUs and all SNS PDUs from any IP endpoint.